-CCL.L WC We will build resident and inclusive confindinges.
+CCL.L VVC we will build resilient and inclusive communities.
 CC2.2.3 Develop a strategic plan for supporting and promoting volunteering in the community.
-Community & Culture Libraries Deliverable: Eskbank House Museum Celebrate National Volunteers Week.
+Deliverable: Celebrate National Volunteers Week.
 Acknowledge achievements of Volunteers through Australia Day Awards.
 Promote opportunities for volunteering at Eskbank House Museum and other museums, in Landcare activities and the libraries.
-CC2.2.4 Promote and administer the Financial Assistance Program to community organisations.
-Community & Culture Deliverable: Submissions from Community Groups advertised in April and October.
+Community & Culture Libraries Eskbank House Museum Environment CC2.2.4 Promote and administer the Financial Assistance Program to community organisations.
+Deliverable: Community & Culture Submissions from Community Groups advertised in April and October.